-But this orthopedic model ignores the regenerative capacities of the body AND ignores an even bigger issue—scientific research consistently shows that "damaged" or "deformed" structures that allegedly cause pain are, wait for it, NOT related to pain.
+But this orthopedic model ignores the regenerative capacities of the body.
+And it ignores an even bigger issue—scientific research consistently shows that "damaged" or "deformed" structures that allegedly cause pain are, wait for it, NOT related to pain.

 The upshot is that cutting into your body to remove pieces, shave them down, or reshape them to address chronic pain is NOT backed by science.
-And over decades, the data consistently shows that using surgery to fix chronic pain is a big, oversold crapshoot.
+And over decades, the data consistently show that using surgery to fix chronic pain is a big, oversold crapshoot.

 First is the static position you're in for hours at a time.
-Human beings were animals who walked, crouched, squatted, ran, climbed, danced, and wrestled.
-A variety of movements kept muscles and joints working.
+Human beings used to be animals who walked, crouched, squatted, ran, climbed, danced, and wrestled.
+A variety of movements kept our muscles and joints working.

 Then came screens.